mexomagno/arduitunes/README.md

 1. Load the program to your board
 1. Enjoy ;) Play with the tempo if you feel like it

-#### Listen to another preset song
+#### Change preset song

-Presets are defined as constant strings, as a set of voices.
+Presets are described as a set of constant strings, each one representing an individual voice.
 If you succeeded on loading and playing the program (sketch) you should've heard the Pokemon red/blue/yellow battle theme song!

-The song data is contained between the tags
+The song data is contained on the code inside the following commented tags:

 ```cpp
 /**** PRESET MELODIES ****/